tejpochiraju/tejpochiraju.github.io/content/blog/layered-architecture-frappe.md

 categories = ["python, frappe"]
 +++

-Being different is raison d'etre for web frameworks.
+Being different is table stakes for web frameworks.
 And Frappe is more different than most.
-There was a time when Frappe's [architecture diagram](https://frappeframework.com/docs/v14/user/en/basics/architecture) was one of the first things you saw in the documentation.
-Today, it's buried a long, long way down in the table of contents.
+There was a time when Frappe's [architecture diagram](https://frappeframework.com/docs/v14/user/en/basics/architecture) was one of the first things you saw in the documentation and understanding it was key to get started.
+Today, it's buried a long, long way down in the table of contents - presumably as part of an effort to make the framework seem less daunting.

-Frappe's revolutionary concept is the use of _apps_ to organise functionality.
+Frappe's revolutionary concept, besides being metadata driven, is the use of _apps_ to organise functionality.
 Frappe itself is an app and all other apps depend on the Frappe app.
 A typical deployment or `site` will contain multiple apps that together provide the functionality that the site needs.
 The most common, and certainly the largest, Frappe app is ERPNext.
-When you need to provide customer specific ERPNext functionality, you install Frappe, ERPNext and your custom app that depends on these too.
+When you need to provide customer specific ERPNext functionality, you install Frappe, ERPNext and your custom app that depends on these two.
 The application stack looks like this:

 <table style="border: 1px solid black; border-collapse: collapse;">
   <tr>